mesosphere/dcos-docs-site/pages/services/mongodb-enterprise/0.1.0-4.0.3/quick-start-guide/index.md

 * A running DC/OS cluster

-* Have OpsManager Base URI (Host URL or Path where the OpsManager is hosted)
+* OpsManager Base URI (Host URL or Path where the OpsManager is hosted)

-* Have Project ID (obtained after creating a project on OpsManager UI)
+* Project ID (obtained after creating a project on OpsManager UI)

-* Have or generate a Public API Key.
+* Generate or use an existing Public API Key.

 * Username of the Registered user over OpsManager Organisation.